 But buses, of course, travel on the same roads as cars.
 Millions and millions of cars.
 And if you happen to miss a train, you may need to wait an hour or longer for the next one.
 So it's a toss-up: Show up... at the train station early, or risk not showing up on time at all.Continue to 5 of 8 below.

 Much of mass transit is designed and scheduled for the needs of the 9-to-5 office worker who leaves home early in the morning and comes home late in the afternoon.
 As a result, if you do anything after work -- go to the gym, socialize with friends, shop for groceries or see a movie -- public transportation quickly becomes an unattractive option.

-And for people who go out on weekends, mass transit is often absurdly inconvenient, since many buses and trains have a light weekend schedule, if they... run at all.
+And for people who go out on weekends, mass transit is often absurdly inconvenient, since many buses and trains have a light weekend schedule if they run... at all.
 The result?
 We drive.
-(I often wonder how many drunk-driving accidents could be avoided if people had the option of taking public transit after drinking.)
+(How many drunk-driving accidents could be avoided if people had the option of taking public transit after drinking?)

 06 of 08